BBUK/Bell-Boy/README.md

 ### grabber

 This folder contains the source for two small executables.
-The first "grabber" interfaces with websocketd (https://github.com/joewalnes/websocketd).
-Websockets are used by the front-end Javascript to interface with the Bell-Boy device.
-The executable takes data from the IMU ICs, applies am extended Kalman filter (from https://github.com/hhyyti/dcm-imu) then makes the data available to the browser running the front end via websocketd.

-The second executable "MPU6050_calibrate" is use for an optional (but worthwhile) calibration step.
+The first "grabber" takes data from the IMUs, transforms it into angle, rotational velocity and rotational acceleration and pushes the data to the users browser via a websocket.
+As the force applied by the ringer on the rope needs to be distinguished from gravity, vibration and sensor noise, the solution:

+(a) uses two IMUs and averages the sensor data from each of them (b) as the IMUs will inevitably operate at slightly different data rates, it aligns the sensor outputs from the two IMUs (c) oversamples data from the IMUs (sensors output at 500Hz but the user sees 125Hz).
+(d) uses an extended Kalman filter (from https://github.com/hhyyti/dcm-imu) to calculate bell angle.
+This particular filter seemed
+(e) uses a Savitsky-Golay filter to smooth the measured rotational acceleration (f) requires an one-time calibration of the IMU system (from https://bitbucket.org/alberto_pretto/imu_tk).
+This is a really useful method of scale and bias calibration that does not require the IMU to be exactly positioned.

+The grabber communicates with the user's broswer via websocketd (https://github.com/joewalnes/websocketd).

+The second executable "powermonitor" monitors battery level reports from the Arduino and shuts down the Pi if he battery is too low.
+It only operates when the grabber is not running (the grabber only runs when there is an active websocket connection to the user's browser - if there is such a connection, the grabber takes over power monitoring).

 ### bellboy.js